SRIDHAR3131/Business-Card-Extraction-with-OCR/README.md

 # Features
 - Extracts text information from business card images using EasyOCR.
 - Utilizes OpenCV for image preprocessing, such as resizing, cropping, and enhancing.
-- Uses regular expressions (regex) to parse and extract specific fields like name, designation, company, contact details, etc.
+- Uses regular expressions (RegEx) to parse and extract specific fields like name, designation, company, contact details, etc.
 - Stores the extracted information in a MySQL database for easy retrieval and analysis.
 - Provides a user-friendly interface built with Streamlit to upload images, extract information, and view/update the database.
 -